Featured site: Find out what are the trending items on Amazon.com!

 Conclusion

 Now that you've got tasks and due dates set up, test it out!
 Make a bunch of labeled tasks or checklists anywhere in your Zim notebook and then look at your task list.
-You'll notice that your task list is automatically sorted by due date, making it easy to see at a glance what is next due.
+You'll notice that your task list is automatically sorted by due date, making it easy to see at a glance what is next due on your to do list.

 You may also like to see our review of how Zim stacks up with other free open source productivity software Osmo and NobleNote.